 Three Levels of Charging

-There are three basic levels of charging.
-They are creatively called Level 1, Level 2 and Level 3.
+There are three basic levels of charging: level 1, level 2 and level 3 (level 3 is also known as a fast charger).
 The speed of charging any given EV gets faster as you move to the higher level.

 The level of charging is based on the amount of power that can be delivered to the vehicle: